Anxiety over GOP health plan for those with severe illnesses

 ———

-Jake Martinez, 32, said he's worried about getting health insurance in the future because he has epilepsy, considered a pre-existing condition by insurers.

-"Today, it really kind of sunk in that not only are we not going to potentially have health care coverage but that it was done as a political win rather than a well-thought out plan," said Martinez, a 32-year-old former chef who's studying social work.
-"That's what stings about it."

-Associated Press writers Adam Beam in Frankfort, Kentucky; Kristen de Groot in Philadelphia; Kelli Kennedy in Fort Lauderdale, Florida; Emery P. Dalesio in Raleigh, North Carolina; and R.J.
-Rico in Baton Rouge, Louisiana, contributed to this report.
+Associated Press writers Adam Beam in Frankfort, Kentucky; Kristen de Groot in Philadelphia; Kelli Kennedy in Fort Lauderdale, Florida; Emery P. Dalesio in Raleigh, North Carolina; R.J.
+Rico in Baton Rouge, Louisiana; and Brady McCombs in Murray, Utah, contributed to this report.